-Although ideas about substitute policies can come from within an agency, frequently alternatives-whether they be entirely different approaches to the problem the agency is trying to solve or marginal differences in stringency levels or compliance dates-originate from outside parties.
-In fact, during the interviews, respondents' answers to our questions about consideration of alternatives invariably tied back to stakeholder engagement, suggesting the extent to which the two are intertwined.
+of alternatives invariably tied back to stakeholder engagement, suggesting the extent to which the two are intertwined.
 To these current and former agency personnel, considering alternatives is almost synonymous with engaging interested parties.
 One agency representative made this particularly clear in describing periodic discussions that the agency had with stakeholders, suggesting, "They have monthly meetings with both industry and consumer groups.
 At these meetings, there are people coming up with ideas for new rulemakings, and the agency is constantly getting feedback on what is needed, what is working."

 The monthly calls described by this representative are only one possible venue for agencies to receive feedback on possible regulatory alternatives.
 For example, OSHA is formally required to ask for such input under SBREFA.
-Presenting an early pre-proposal document to small business owners both forces the agency to grapple with different alternatives as is required in the statute and exposes the agency to ideas from this constituency.54 Some agencies described using formal mechanisms like ANPRMs or RFIs.
+Presenting an early pre-proposal document to small business owners both forces the agency to grapple with different alternatives as is required in the statute and exposes the agency to ideas from this constituency.
+For Some agencies described using formal mechanisms like ANPRMs or RFIs.
 Further, negotiated rulemaking was another pathway mentioned to gather information on alternatives although agency representatives did note the significant costs associated with organizing this mechanism for feedback.
 Others suggested advisory groups as an additional source for inspiration regarding alternative regulatory methods.
 Stakeholder meetings were also a popular form of engagement.
-One interviewee indicated, "For rules that I think we anticipate would have a broad impact, then we might do more formal stakeholder meetings ahead of time because we want to get interested parties at opposite views to play off of each other."
+One interviewee indicated, "For rules that I think we anticipate would have a broad impact, then we might do more formal stakeholder meetings ahead of time because we want to get interested parties with opposite views to play off of each other."